justplainstuff/plainstack/web/documentation/4-request-handling.md

 # Request Handling

-A handler in plainweb is a function that takes a request and returns a response.
+In plainweb, a handler is a function that processes an incoming request and returns a response.
+This document outlines the various ways to handle requests and generate responses.

-## Response
+## Response Types

-plainweb was designed to make the most common use cases simple.
-Returning HTML or JSON is inferred be returning either a `JSX.Element` or an object.
+plainweb simplifies common use cases by inferring the response type based on the returned value.

-### HTML
+### HTML Responses

-Return a `JSX.Element` or a string to render a HTML response. (`JSX.Element` is really just `string | Promise<string>`!)
+Return a `JSX.Element` or a string to render an HTML response.
+In plainweb, `JSX.Element` is essentially `string | Promise<string>`.

 ```tsx
 import { Handler } from "plainweb";